Sialitech/label-siali/docs/source/guide/webhook_reference.md

 tier: all
 order: 218
 order_enterprise: 125
-meta_title: Label Studio Webhook Event Reference
+meta_title: Siali Label Webhook Event Reference
-meta_description: Label Studio reference documentation for webhook event fields and payloads sent from Label Studio for integration with your machine learning pipeline.
+meta_description: Siali Label reference documentation for webhook event fields and payloads sent from Siali Label for integration with your machine learning pipeline.
 section: "Integration and Development"

 ---

-Label Studio includes several types of webhook events that trigger when specific actions occur.
+Siali Label includes several types of webhook events that trigger when specific actions occur.
 Refer to the details on this page to determine what information is included in the payload of each webhook event.
-For details about how to use webhooks and to set up webhooks in Label Studio, see [Set up webhooks in Label Studio](webhooks.html).
-To create your own webhooks in Label Studio to trigger events when specific actions happen, see [Create custom events for webhooks in Label Studio](webhook_create.html).
+For details about how to use webhooks and to set up webhooks in Siali Label, see [Set up webhooks in Siali Label](webhooks.html).
+To create your own webhooks in Siali Label to trigger events when specific actions happen, see [Create custom events for webhooks in Siali Label](webhook_create.html).

-Webhooks sent from Label Studio include the following:
+Webhooks sent from Siali Label include the following:

 | Key | Details |
 | --- | --- |